matryx/nanome-docs/docs/navigating.md

 ![](/assets/features-page/hand-tools.gif)

+Press the right thumb button to activate the tool selection menu, hover over the desired selection and then release the button.
+If no selection is made, the hand tool will be chosen by default.

 ### Hand Tool

 ![](/assets/navigating-page/Tool-Hand.jpg)

-Hand Tool is the default state of the hand, allowing most basic interaction including grabbing and clicking.
+The Hand Tool is the default state of the hand and allows for basic interaction including grabbing and clicking.

 ### Measurement Tool